 If you are looking to spend some serious time in nature, look no further than Yosemite National Park.
 Less than four hours from the Bay Area, Yosemite will give you the fresh air, big trees and time away from technology that you’ve been yearning for.
-Follow our guide below and you’ll be ready for the most epic nature adventure!
+We have the full scoop on all there is to do in the park, info about Evergreen Lodge’s centennial celebration and the brand-new kid-friend spa experience that you’ll want to book ASAP.
+Follow our guide below and you’ll be ready for the most epic national park trip with your kids!

-Hiking in Yosemite is a given.
-There are so many trails to explore that it can get a little overwhelming when deciding where to go.
-A kid favorite is the Tuolomne Grove Nature Trail because you are rewarded with some massive Giant Sequoias, including one you can walk through.
-It’s a mile downhill from the parking lot to the grove where you then take a half-mile loop to see all the sequoias.
+If you enter Yosemite via the Big Oak Flat Entrance, the Tuolomne Grove Nature Trail is right there.
+It's a kid favorite because you are rewarded with some massive Giant Sequoias, including one you can walk through.
+It's a mile downhill from the parking lot to the grove where you then take a half-mile loop to see all the sequoias.

 The mile climb back uphill can be a little bit challenging for little legs but the route is paved and there are info stations along the way that explain the history of this road in the gold rush days.
-In the fall you’ll be rewarded with all shades of reds and oranges from the Dogwood trees.
+In the fall you'll find all shades of reds and oranges from the Dogwood trees.

 Rush Creek Lodge at Yosemite